-The Presidential Infrastructure Coordinating Commission (PIC) identified 18 SIPs of which the following have direct relevance to the Municipality:SIP 1 Unlocking the northern mineral belt with Primary Mineral Reserves Waterberg as the catalyst The rail capacity between Mpumalanga and Richards Bay is relevant in in this instance.
-The uMhlathuze Municipality has budgeted R100 million to spend on the electricity line to RBCT to avoid future failure of electricity supply to this large export facility.
+The Presidential Infrastructure Coordinating Commission (PIC) identified 18 SIPs of which the following have direct relevance to the Municipality: SIP 1 Unlocking the northern mineral belt with Primary Mineral Reserves Waterberg as the catalyst The rail capacity between Mpumalanga and Richards Bay is relevant in in this instance.
 The Port expansion of Richards Bay is a permanent discussion item between the uMhlathuze Municipality and the Richards Bay Port (Transnet).
 SIP 8 Green energy in support of the South African economy Numerous green economy initiatives are either being pursued or supported by the uMhlathuze Municipality in its area of jurisdiction.